|Stuart Range and Vicinity

-Two 20- or 30-foot sections of 5.7 with decent pro placements available were encountered, and lots of low 5th class terrain in the 4 or 5 technical pitches.
+Two 20- or 30-foot sections of 5.7 with decent pro placements available were encountered, and lots of 4th Class and low 5th Class terrain in the 4 or 5 technical pitches.
 The route has ledges available for belay stations for every pitch.

 It is a long scramble up to the South Headwall, which can easily be seen just below the summit on the south side.
 This steep cliff (not vertical) is several hundred feet tall.
-The climber tops out very near and a bit west of the summit.
+The climber tops out very near and southwest of the summit.

 Cams, Stoppers, some long slings.
 No fixed gear was seen back in 1996.

 Another view of approach to South headwall in red ...

 In the gully/couloir during approach to South Head...

 Looking south from the base of the South Headwall....